Want to know what to avoid in Mumbai while visiting? Here, I’ve mentioned the top 12 things to avoid in Mumbai for a fun and safe trip.

 Mumbai, the city of dreams, is a melting pot of diverse cultures, cuisines, and people.
 It is home to some of the biggest film studios, iconic landmarks, and buzzing streets that never sleep.

-While Mumbai has a lot to offer, there are a few things you should avoid during your visit for a fun and safe trip.
 Whether it’s the crowded local trains during rush hour or tourist traps that charge exorbitant prices, we’ll help you navigate the city like a pro.
-By avoiding these things, you’ll have a much more enjoyable and authentic experience of Mumbai.

 So, if you’re ready to explore the vibrant city of Mumbai, make sure you take note of these things to avoid in Mumbai.